-Interactive play is an essential component of a cat’s life, providing a high number of benefits that contribute to their overall well-being.
+Interactive play is an essential component of a cat’s life, providing numerous benefits that contribute to their overall well-being.
 Cats are natural hunters, and engaging them in play that stimulates their instincts and satisfies their predatory needs is important for their mental and physical health.
 In this article, we will explore the various advantages of interactive play for cats, including its relevance to feline behavior and communication, training techniques, and its impact on the cat-owner relationship.

 Feline Behavior and Communication